Kavippiriyan/MergeConflicts/README.md

 # Merge Conflicts

 **Objective**

--How to solve the conflicts during Merge
+- How to solve the conflicts during Merge